Benjamin V. Cohen

-Benjamin Victor Cohen (September 23, 1894 – August 15, 1983), a member of the administrations of Franklin D. Roosevelt and Harry S. Truman, had a public service career that spanned from the early New Deal to after the Vietnam War.
+Benjamin Victor Cohen (September 23, 1894 – August 15, 1983), was an American lawyer and member of the administrations of Franklin D. Roosevelt and Harry S. Truman who had a public service career that spanned from the early New Deal to after the Vietnam War.

 Education

-Cohen earned Bachelor of Philosophy (1914) and Juris Doctor (1915) degrees from the University of Chicago, and a Doctor of Juridical Science (1916) from Harvard Law School.
+Cohen earned Bachelor of Philosophy (1914) and J.D.
+(1915) degrees from the University of Chicago, and a Doctor of Juridical Science (1916) from Harvard Law School.

 Early career, Brain Trust, New Deal

 Cohen was a law clerk to Judge Julian Mack.
 He served as counsel for the American Zionist Movement from 1919 to 1921, during which he acted as Zionist counsel to the 1919 Paris Peace Conference.
 Cohen practiced law in New York from 1921 to 1933.
 During this period Cohen worked with the National Consumers League to draft and enact minimum wage, child labor, and worker hours legislation that would survive a challenge in the Supreme Court.

-Cohen's first appearance on the national scene was as a member of President Franklin D. Roosevelt's Brain Trust.
+Cohen first appeared on the national scene as a member of President Franklin D. Roosevelt's Brain Trust.
 Cohen became a part of the Roosevelt administration in 1933 when Felix Frankfurter, then a Harvard Law School professor, brought Cohen, Thomas Corcoran, and James M. Landis together to write what became the Truth In Securities Act.
 Later that year Cohen was assigned to work on railroad legislation.

 Much of Cohen's work during the New Deal was in conjunction with Corcoran.
 Together they were known as the "Gold Dust Twins" and appeared on the cover of Time magazine's September 12, 1938, edition.
 By 1940 their friendship was well known enough to be used as a simile in P.G.
 Wodehouse's novel, Quick Service.